 The Morgan Family Foundation is a private family foundation based in Yellow Springs, Ohio and funded in December 2003 by Lee and Vicki Morgan.
-The Foundation believes in:
+The mission of the Morgan Family Foundation is to be a vehicle of change by:

 The Morgan Family Foundation invests its grant resources in nonprofit partners that are: